 Short sales and short payoffs are very similar in that both transactions involve the lender allowing your home to be sold for less than the total debt you owe.
-But there are some significant distinctions between these two transactions.
+But they're not the same.
 Short sales generally work if you are facing foreclosure or can't pay your mortgage.
 Short payoffs work best if you aren't having trouble with your mortgage payment.
-Read on to learn the difference between a short sale and a short payoff and whether either of these is a good option for you.
+Read on to learn the difference between a short sale and a short payoff and whether either of these transactions is a good option for you.

-When a homeowner sells his or her home for less than the total debt balance remaining on the mortgage, and the lender agrees to accept the sale proceeds to release the lien on the property, this is called a short sale.
+When a home sale results in less than the total debt balance remaining on the mortgage, and the lender agrees to accept the sale proceeds to release the lien on the property, the transaction is called a "short sale."
 Short sales are one way that homeowners can avoid foreclosure.
-(Learn more about using a short sale to avoid foreclosure.)

 Example.
-A mortgage borrower who owes $200,000 on his house may find a buyer for the house at a sales price of $150,000.
-If the lender agrees to accept the $150,000 to release the mortgage, even though it is "short" of the total amount owed, this is a short sale.
+A mortgage borrower who owes $300,000 on the house finds a buyer for the property at a sales price of $250,000.
+The lender agrees to accept $250,000 to release the mortgage, even though this amount is "short" of the total amount owed.
+This is a short sale.

 Generally, to be eligible for a short sale: